 - 6. A competency will receive an automatic failure if the incorrect patient, body part or side is done, or a repeat is necessary due to not following the site protocol. - 7.
-Student are required to enter all competencies in Case Logs as soon as possible to give the supervising technologist access to the online submission for the comp. - 8.
+Student are required to enter all competencies in PX/DX as soon as possible to give the supervising technologist access to the online submission for the comp. - 8.
 The college faculty has the right to recomp a student on any previous completed competency.
 If the student does not achieve a 90% or above on the faculty re-comp the college faculty can revoke the comp.
 The student is then responsible for achieving another passing competency for that exam with the College faculty.
 Remediation on the positioning skills is required prior to a new competency attempt. - 9.
 Students are encouraged to do more competencies than the required number per semester.
 These extra competencies are counted and prove to be of benefit when completing the competency check list. - 10.
 Students may not recomp exams during this semester. - 11.
 Completed, graded competencies may not be carried over to the next semester. - 12.
 Incomplete competencies that have assisted and non-assisted initials can be carried over to the next semester. - 13.
-Utilize the bright yellow competency form for your OR/Sterile Procedure comps. - 14.
-All completed, graded competencies must be handed in by December 9, 2017 to successfully complete this course. - 15.
+We now have an OR competency form that you should utilize for your OR/Sterile Procedure comps. - 14.
+All completed, graded competencies must be handed in by May 12, 2017 to successfully complete this course. - 15.
 Students must open and review all competencies in E-value under REPORTS- Evaluations Student Reports.